-Farming tilapia in fully closed recirculation systems avoids all of the negative environmental impacts associated with open water production.
-Issues such as discharges, escapes, transfer of disease and parasites, habitat damage, water pollution or degradation are prevented in closed system production systems.
+Farming tilapia in open ponds can lead to negative environmental impacts associated with open water production.
+Issues such as discharges, escapes, transfer of disease and parasites, habitat damage, water pollution or degradation.
 Tilapia are omnivores, and as such have a low requirement for fishmeal and fish-oil in their diets, making them a net producers of protein and therefore a valuable aquaculture species.

 Fish Health and Welfare

 There is currently no national legislation relating to animal welfare

 It is difficult to get a clear picture of how well-managed tilapia farming is in China.
 There are regulations are in place, but it is unclear how well enforced they are or whether they are specific enough to make real improvements at a farm level.
 There is evidence that some regulations have been ineffective, but also recognition by China that it needs to improve its sustainability.